 Minors for College of Engineering Students

-A student majoring in an engineering program may earn a minor in engineering or another division of the University.
-Examples are chemistry, mathematics and physics, which are offered by the College of Arts and Sciences, and the general business minor offered by the Culverhouse College of Commerce and Business Administration.
+A student majoring in an engineering program may earn a minor in engineering or in another division of the University.
+Examples are chemistry, mathematics, and physics, which are offered by the College of Arts and Sciences, and the general business minor offered by the Culverhouse College of Commerce.
 Required courses and electives needed for an engineering or computer science degree may also count toward the minor.
 For additional information about minors and the courses required in them, see the appropriate sections of the undergraduate catalog.